Evezown/evezown_production/public/libs/ng-image-cropper/README.md

 };
 ```
 * `api` _function_ Function executed with cropper's API as argument
-* `button-labels` _object_ Give you the ability to customize button labels by passing an object like
+* `action-labels` _object_ Give you the ability to customize button labels by passing an object like
 ```javascript
 vm.myButtonLabels = {
   rotateLeft: ' (rotate left) ',